efexel/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Data Transformation

-The data transformation produced by [run_analysys.R](https://github.com/efexel/Getting-and-Cleaning-Data-Course-Project/blob/master/run_analysis.R) is described below:
+[run_analysys.R](https://github.com/efexel/Getting-and-Cleaning-Data-Course-Project/blob/master/run_analysis.R) transforms the data by doing the following:

+    Note:  The italicized *dataset* below is a placeholder for the *training* or *test* datasets included in the zip file above.

-1. For each of the training and test datasets
+1. For each *training* and *test* *dataset* a data frame is produced by:
-    1. Merges data set (X_*dataset*.txt), activity ids (y_*dataset*.txt), subject ids (subject_*dataset*.txt), and activity names (activity_labels.txt) into a single data frame, using only the columns on mean and standard deviation from each measurement in the data set.
+    1. Merging data set (*dataset*/X_*dataset*.txt), activity ids (*dataset*/y_*dataset*.txt), subject ids (*dataset*/subject_*dataset*.txt), and activity names (activity_labels.txt) into a single data frame.
+    1. Only the time and frequency columns containing mean and standard deviation values from each measurement in the data set are retained.
-    1. Column names obtained from features.txt have been cleaned up, removing punctuation, and adjusting case for readability and assigned to the data obtained from X_*dataset*.txt.
+    1. Column names obtained from features.txt have been cleaned up, removing punctuation, and adjusting case for readability and assigned to the data.
-1. Merge the training and the test sets into a single data frame
+1. Merging the training and the test data frames into a single data frame
-1. Pivot the data turning the measurements into rows using melt
+1. Pivoting the data turning the measurements into rows using melt
-1. Rollup each measurement into a mean for each unique subject/activity
+1. Rolling up each measurement into a mean for each unique subject/activity
-1. Save the tidy dataset as `tidy.txt`
+1. Saving the tidy dataset to the current working directory as "tidy.txt"

 # Data Columns

-The file [tidy.txt](https://github.com/efexel/Getting-and-Cleaning-Data-Course-Project/blob/master/tidy.txt) contains the following columns:
+The resulting file, tidy.txt, contains the following columns:

+* **subject_id**: ID of subject that data was collected from
 * **activity_name**:  Activity being performed
-* **subject_id**: ID of subject that data was collected from
 * tBodyAccMeanX
 * tBodyAccMeanY
 * tBodyAccMeanZ